Camp meeting: Presbyterianism

-Disuse and Adaptation
+The Seventh-day Adventist church has been holding camp meetings for over 150 years, and currently offers approximately 60 annual camp meeting sites in North America.

+Former camp meetings

-A number of camp meeting grounds have fallen into disuse or diverged from their original use and ownership.
+Though a number of camp meetings take place among various denominations today, some camp meeting grounds have fallen into disuse or diverged from their original use and ownership.
 These include Rehoboth Beach, Delaware, founded as a Methodist camp meeting in 1873 and now a beach resort town.
 Its temperance fountain remains.
 Old Orchard Beach, Maine, similarly became a seaside resort.